 This module investigates current production processes within historical contexts; explores communication of artistic expression via musical direction and arrangements, and factors affecting performance; develops communication and time management skills in working with artists; and skills in effective digital file management.

 Every year a number of research seminars are offered in subjects directly relating to staff research interests.
-In the next two years these will be on Britten and Sondheim, Music and Minorities, Musicians’ Health, Music in Historic Cities, and The Romantic Imagination.
+In the next two years these will be on Britten and Sondheim, Music and Health, Musicians’ Health, Verdi and Wagner, and Folk Music in Britain and Ireland.

 Introduction to Contemporary Meta-Ethics